OpenBB-finance/backend-for-terminal-pro/full_example/README.md

 For more examples on what you can pass and setting up your own backend - you can head to our documentation at <https://docs.openbb.co/pro>.

+This example also includes a widget that calls an endpoint to fetch a list of values and then renders it as a dropdown.

 ## Step 1 - Configure your main.py

 In [main.py](/full_example/main.py) configure your FastAPI instance to have an endpoint returning json for each widget you want to render.